LGUG2Z/komorebi-application-specific-configuration/README.md

 consideration, please open an issue with the rules you are proposing in a code block rather than a PR.

+When submitting a PR, make sure you have `jq` and `just` installed, and run `just sort` to ensure that all entries in `applications.json` are sorted correctly.

 ## FAQs

 ### I am a new komorebi user and I want to add different rules for various applications